The trial courts vary inside and outside of the city.

 New York’s District Courts are located in the five western towns of Suffolk County and Nassau County.
 This limited jurisdiction court handles arraignments for people accused of felonies and misdemeanors along with other small crimes like traffic tickets and local ordinance violations.
 District Courts also handle some civil suits with amounts up to $15,000 and small claims of up to $5,000.
 These courts only handle issues with penalties of a term of imprisonment of no more than one year.
 The District Courts also resolve landlord/tenant issues (evictions) and commercial small claims.

-New York’s City Courts are similar to District Courts and handle both criminal and civil matters.
+NY City Courts are similar to District Courts and handle both criminal and civil matters.
 They have criminal jurisdiction over misdemeanors and small, petty offenses (that carry a term of imprisonment of no more than one year) along with civil lawsuits of no more than $15,000 and small claims cases of $5,000 or less.
 They can also handle arraignments for individuals accused of felonies and other serious offenses.
 These courts resolve landlord/tenant disputes as well.
 New York has City Courts in all the cities of the state.
 They are listed on the website so people can easily find theirs.

-County Courts in New York are distributed in every county outside of New York City.
+County Courts in New York are distributed in every county outside of the City.
 These courts are limited jurisdiction courts authorized to prosecute all criminal offenses committed within the county.
 They hear felony cases (that carries a punishment of more than one year in prison) along with civil suits of $25,000 or less.
 County Courts act as an appellate court for City Courts and Town and Village Court cases.
 They have exclusive jurisdiction over felony matters although they share jurisdiction with City Courts and Justice Courts in regard to misdemeanors and other minor offenses.

 In many states, the Supreme Court is the highest court in the state and an appellate court.
-In New York, however, the Supreme Court is the highest trial court (outside of New York City) with general jurisdiction over all civil and criminal cases.
+In this state, however, the Supreme Court is the highest trial court (outside of New York City) with general jurisdiction over all civil and criminal cases.
 Typically, they hear cases that fall outside the jurisdiction of other courts.
 The types of cases they have exclusive jurisdiction over are domestic relations cases including divorce, annulment, child custody, and other related matters.
 They also handle equity suits, mortgage foreclosures, and injunctions.
 Along with those, they handle tort cases, real property cases, felonies and misdemeanors.

 New York’s Family Court, as the name indicates, has authority over family-related cases and the protection of children.
 They cannot, however, grant divorces, that needs to be handled at the Supreme Court level.
 However, the types of cases most often seen in Family Court are juvenile delinquency, adoption, foster care approvals and reviews, guardianship, children in need of services, domestic violence, child protective services, child custody, termination of parental rights, child abuse, and neglect and visitation and support.
 Family Courts are located in counties throughout the state.

-The New York Surrogate’s Court acts as a probate court for the state.
+The NY Surrogate’s Court acts as a probate court for the state.
 They operate outside the New York City limits in counties all over the state.
 They sometimes use juries, and sometimes a judge will oversee the court case.
 These courts have jurisdiction over cases involving adoption, wills, estates, guardianships, conservatorships, and other probate-related issues.
 Their main goal is to handle the affairs of decedents.
 The NYCOURTS.GOV website has a listing of each county in the state, and users can click each one to find the closest Surrogate’s Court in their area.

-New York also has a few problem-solving courts to deal with specific issues and areas of special interest.
+This Empire State also has a few problem-solving courts to deal with specific issues and areas of special interest.
 Being the fourth largest state in the nation, New York courts serve about 19,750,000 people.
 Therefore, they have created specialty courts like Drug Treatment Court, Human Trafficking Court, Mental Health Court, Sex Offenders Court, and Veterans Courts to help with treatment, rehabilitation and guidance to keep offenders on a path of recovery rather than recidivism.
 Many of these courts use case management, healthcare professionals, and other consultants to help with the process and flow of cases.